30 September 2017, Playhouse, Canberra Theatre Centre

 But for me the most interesting sections were those when Pigram made use of the suspended fishing net that was part of the set/props.
 She has spoken of it having multiple functions, from entangling her to giving her freedom.
 She used it early in the piece in a joyous manner when she swung backwards and forwards and recalled with pleasure the times she spent out on the water fishing with her father.
 But at other times she looked as though she was indeed tangled in it, trying to escape.

 I loved this show.
 So many emotions were expressed and felt and, while the difficult moments, such as those when Pigram dwelt on youth suicide, were indeed confronting, I felt that the anger was mine not Pigram’s.
-She was bent of presenting herself as a woman of mixed heritage making an effort to understand and deal with the situation in which she found herself.
-That we could all have the courage to confront the issues that confound us!
+She was bent on presenting herself as a woman of mixed heritage making an effort to understand and deal with the situation in which she found herself.
+Oh that we could all have the courage to confront the issues that confound us!

 Michelle Potter, 4 October 2017